ansys/aali-flowkit/doc/source/api_reference/externalfunctions/index.md

 Parameters:

+- kvdbEndpoint: the KVDB endpoint
 - apiKey: The API key to check
+- traceID: the trace ID in decimal format
+- spanID: the span ID in decimal format

 Returns:

 - isAuthenticated: true if the API key is authenticated, false otherwise
+- childSpanID: the child span ID created for this operation

 <a name="CheckApiKeyAuthMongoDb"></a>
 ## func CheckApiKeyAuthMongoDb